acidtunneloflove/acidtunneloflove/README.md

 - dni/dniuf - do not interact or do not interact unless friends! self explanatory :)
 - afk - away from keyboard! also self explanatory!
 - silent - not speaking! i will talk in emotes tho ^^
+- w2i - whisper to interact! probably offtab if i have this in my name. whisper if u wanna get my attention :P

 where i usually sit: